 Our intent is to provide our children with a curriculum which develops them as 21st century learners and citizens and prepares them for the next stage of their learning.
-We believe that our approach supports all learners no matter their starting point through holding high aspirations of their achievement.
-21st Century learners will no only need knowledge but skills.
-Our curriculum is based on the National Curriculum for coverage and we have extended our offer past this through our entrepreneurial curriculum and Big Outcomes which develop children’s 6Cs and cultural capital.
+We believe that our approach supports all learners, no matter their starting point, through holding high aspirations of their achievement.
+21st Century learners will not only need knowledge, but also skills.
+Our curriculum is based on the National Curriculum for coverage and we have extended our offer past this, through our entrepreneurial curriculum and Big Outcomes which develop children’s 6Cs and cultural capital.

 The Thematic curriculum enables links between subjects creating a web of knowledge so that children can make sense of their learning.
 This supports interweaving between subjects and elaboration.
 Elaboration aids memory and retrieval.
 Children may freely recall one aspect of knowledge that they can elaborate upon to trigger other aspects of learning.
 This is also known as chunking.
 One piece of knowledge which is recalled may lead to others.